s0ren/norta/readme.rst

 by Søren Magnusson, with full credits and respekt to Bryan Brattlof.
 See links below.

-My intentions are to add some more funkcionality, for an even more genereal use.
+My intentions are to add some more funcionality, for an even more genereal use.
 Hold on for more updates...

 New Orleans Regional Transit Authority